cakephp/docs/en/orm/query-builder.rst

 Selecting All Fields From a Table
 ---------------------------------

-By default a query will select all fields from a table, the exception is whe you call the ``select()`` function yourself and pass certain fields::
+By default a query will select all fields from a table, the exception is when you call the ``select()`` function yourself and pass certain fields::

     // Only select id and title from the articles table